1. Provide Superior Quality

 5. Distribute Business Cards

-Whenever you get a chance, give a business card to a client or perspective client.
+Whenever you get a chance, give a business card to a client or prospective client.
 If someone has your business card they can easily contact you and there is no need to search for a service provider: you’re right there for them.

 6. Follow Up with Former Clients from Time-to-Time